 It is also used by Consumer NFs to subscribe to notifications of data change by means of the Subscribe service operation.
-If the consumer NF supports the feature "sharedData" (see clause 6.1.8), the consumer NF may also subscribe to notifications of shared data change by means of the Subscribe service operation.
+If the consumer NF supports the feature "sharedData" (see clause 6.1.8), the consumer NF shall also subscribe to notifications of shared data change by means of the Subscribe service operation.

 It is also used to modify an existing subscription by means of the ModifySubscription service operation.
 If the consumer NF supports the feature "sharedData" (see clause 6.1.8), the consumer NF may also modify an existing subscription to notifications of shared data change by means of the ModifySubscription service operation.